jfpatrick/sy-bi-comrad-template/README.md

-# BE-BI PyQt5 Template
+# SY-BI PyQt5 Template

-This is the repository for the BE-BI PyQt5 Template code.
+This is the repository for the SY-BI PyQt5 Template code.

 It can be used to bootstrap a PyQt GUI project: the code provides a basic architecture that you only have to extend with your own interface and logic.